• Skip to main content

 2. The Last Judgement

-In the upper lunettes, angels are carrying instruments used during the passion of Christ (the cross, the whip and column he was whipped on, and the crown of thorns).
+In the upper lunettes, angels are carrying instruments used during the Passion of Christ (the cross, the whip, the column he was whipped on, and the crown of thorns).
 Below, an extremely muscular Jesus with no beard in a powerful position is presiding over the entire scene with a radiant halo bursting behind him.
-Figures that are recognizable include John the Baptist, the Virgin Mary, St. Peter holding the keys, and various other saints holding the instrument with which they were martyred in their hands.

 Below, a group of angels is blowing trumpets and holding two books that decide their fate to either ascend to heaven or go to hell.
 Those redeemed are ascending from their graves, while the condemned are descending into the underworld.

-For example, here Michelangelo alludes to Greek mythology with the demon (Charon) on a boat who is bringing all the damned souls over to the underworld.
-On the far right side, you’ll see the Devil himself and all the damned and lost souls behind him in Hell.
+Here, Michelangelo alludes to Greek mythology with the demon (Charon) on a boat bringing all the damned souls over to the Underworld.
+On the far right side, you will see the Devil himself and all the damned and lost souls behind him in Hell.

 Interesting Facts